MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 3. Click **Add User** and add their username.

 > [!NOTE]
-> This only gives them the Admin role, if you want them to have any other roles (Host, Presenter, Moderator) these need to be added like normal under Contextual Roles.
+> This only gives them the Admin role, if you want them to have any other roles (Host, Moderator) these need to be added like normal under Contextual Roles.

 ### Giving Everyone In Your Event A Role